 What It Is: Some sharing economy platforms offer services that are extremely useful to smaller slices of the population.
-For instance, Spinlister lets you rent a bike when you’re traveling – or just need a pedal-powered ride for a bike commute on a beautiful day.
+For instance, Spinlister lets you rent a bike when you’re traveling – or when you decide you need a pedal-powered ride for a bike commute on a beautiful day.
 It’s a great way for bike owners (and owners of other types of recreational equipment, too) to earn passive income and for bikeless people to source a sustainable ride.
 DogVacay helps you find a place, typically another dog-lover’s home, to board your pooch when you’re traveling or otherwise unavailable.
 It’s usually cheaper, and far more welcoming, than a commercial kennel.

 What It Challenges: Impersonal commercial arrangements can be avoided entirely.
 Like other functions of the sharing economy, these services cut out the middle man, reduce costs, and connect like-minded people.
 DogVacay and Spinlister allow dog lovers and cyclists, respectively, to turn their passions into income while addressing potential headaches for travelers.
 This increases trust among participants, creating a clear contrast with an impersonal bike rental outfit or kennel.

 Advantages of the Sharing Economy

 The sharing economy is built on the idea that sharing certain goods, services, and skills is more efficient.
 This can reduce costs for available goods, services, and time.
 For instance, if you only need to use a bandsaw once a year, it’s much cheaper to pay $20 to rent one from a neighbor or tool lending library than to shell out $1,000 or more for one of your own.
 The same goes for an occasional service, such as an annual housecleaning or a point-to-point ride in a densely populated area.